GitFitCode/gitfitbot/README.md

 - In Keybase, inside the autobot directory, look for `service.json` and download it into `/configurations` directory.

+### Ensure the Supabase project is running

+- We currently use supabase to information regarding store community events.
+- Supabase pauses this (free tier) project after 7 days of inactivity.
+- Restore this project before contributing to the bot.
+- Reach out to @borolepratik or @gitfitbro to receive access (you can alternatively ping them to restore it).

 ### Run the bot

 ```shell